Friday, May 8, 2009

 Importance of Costing in Healthcare: World over hospitals are seen as important and necessary community resources that should be managed for the benefit of community regardless of the fact whether the hospital itself has to make surplus or not.

 In private sector, with increasing competition, hospitals are always under pressure to control costs while holding the price line.
-Hence it is imperative that cost analysis and cost finding are made to help managements in taking informed decisions for
+Hence it is imperative that cost analysis and cost finding are made to help managements in taking

 1. Investing in infrastructure